OCA/account-fiscal-rule/account_avatax/readme/ROADMAP.rst

 Other improvements that could be added:

-- Detect and warn if Odoo tax amount differs from Avatax tax amount
 - Detect and warn if customers State is not a nexus available for the current account